 - Limit meal size and avoid eating late in the evening

-- Acid-Reducing medication: Most effective at treating the symptom of heartburn, not effective in treating regurgitation, asthma, or in preventing esophageal cancer.
+Most effective at treating the symptom of heartburn, but not effective in treating regurgitation, asthma, or preventing esophageal cancer.

-- LINX procedure: A minimally invasive technique wherein a ring of calibrated magnets are placed around the lower esophagus, restoring the body’s reflux valve to its normal strength.
+The LINX procedure is a minimally invasive technique where a ring of calibrated magnets are placed around the lower esophagus, restoring the body’s reflux valve to its normal strength.

 LINX for a better life